 - Finally, there is the JR Kawagoe Line that leaves from Shinjuku Station.
 It is a local line, so it takes a little longer.
 However, it is a cheaper option and offers more stops along the way to explore.
 The trip takes about 60 minutes.

-From Kawagoe: Hikawa Shrine bus stop on the Eagle line or the Miyashita-machi stop on the Tobu line.
+- To get to Hikawa Shrine, take the bus on the Eagle Line or get off at the Miyashita-machi stop on the Tobu Line.